 Depending on if you have booked via a tour company, then you may get the chance to book bed linen, towels, and child-friendly items before you go.
 I would always recommend checking with them directly to see what will be included in your self catering accommodation before you take things with you that you don’t need.
 There may also be a chance to order a welcome hamper which will include some basics to get you through your first night before you go to the shop.

-NOTE: I also have a handy packing list for a self-catering holiday which you can download too for a helpful packing list of what food to take abroad.
+NOTE: I also have a handy packing list for a self-catering holiday at the bottom of this post which you can download too for a helpful packing list of what food to take abroad.
 Remember not all items will be needed by you.
 I have just given you these items to give you an idea of what to take.

 Self Catering Essentials